 ON THIS PAGE: You will find information about how many people learn they have a brain tumor each year and some general survival information.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 About 4,300 children and teens will be diagnosed with a brain or central nervous system tumor this year.
 More than half of these are in children younger than 15.
 This section deals with adult brain tumors; learn about brain tumors in children .

-About 20% to 40% of patients with other types of cancer will have it spread to the brain.
-The most common cancers that spread to the brain are lung , breast , unknown primary , melanoma , and colon cancers.
-These are called secondary brain tumors or brain metastases.
+In addition to primary brain tumors, there are also secondary brain tumors or brain metastases.
+The most common cancers that spread to the brain are lung , breast , unknown primary , melanoma , kidney , nasopharynx and colon cancers.
 The rest of this section covers primary brain tumors only.

-Statistics adapted from the American Cancer Society's publication, Cancer Facts Figures 2013, American Brain Tumor Association and the National Cancer Institute.
+Statistics adapted from the American Cancer Society's publication, Cancer Facts Figures 2014, American Brain Tumor Association and the National Cancer Institute

 To continue reading this guide, use the menu on the side of your screen to select another section.